procarrera/automatic-video-maker/README.md

 <div id="about">

 ## { About }
-Open source project to make automated videos.
+Open source project to create automated videos based on your search terms.

 </div>